Companion Planting

 🌿 Home-grown food promotes self-sufficiency

-Studies have shown that companion planting can increase yields by up to 20%.
+Did you know?
+Studies indicate that companion planting can increase yields by up to 20% when practiced correctly.

 Companion Planting offers numerous advantages such as increased yield, improved plant health, pest control, and enhanced flavor.